KevinOneSixDotNet/KevinOneSixDotNet/README.md

 My GitHub repositories contains projects that I have worked on in my spare time and nothing that is proprietary to any company that I work for.

-1.)
-Hashtag-Search: This is a project that I did as a part of my interview process for Utilant back in 2017.
+1.) <a href="https://github.com/KevinOneSixDotNet/hashtag-search">Hashtag-Search</a>: This is a project that I did as a part of my interview process for Utilant back in 2017.

-2.)
-TicTacToe: This is a fork of my friend's repository for a windows console app they built to famialiarize themselves with C#.
+2.) <a href="https://github.com/KevinOneSixDotNet/TicTacToe">TicTacToe</a>: This is a fork of my friend's repository for a windows console app they built to famialiarize themselves with C#.
 <br/>
 -I made the fork to demonstrate via a PR some of things I would do to architect his initial version using conventions more
 <br/>